Construction at the Southeast Treatment Plant

 Crews were also busy installing the new state-of-the-art odor control system that will reduce odors from the new facilities.
 Together, these two milestones will help the SFPUC maintain its promise to the Bayview neighborhood that the new biosolids facility will look better and smell better for the surrounding community.

-In early 2026, workers are busy completing interior work to prepare for activation and testing of the biological process that is vital for the completion of the project.
-Construction on the new Biogas Utilization Project continues in tandem with the Biosolids Project through 2028.
+In 2026, workers are busy completing interior work to prepare for activation and testing of the biological process that is vital for the completion of the project.
 For more information about the project, visit sfpuc.gov/digesters.

 Biosolids' Biogas Utilization Project

-Construction of this project, including pile driving, began I late 2025 and is anticipated to be complete by early 2027.
+Construction of the Biogas Utilization Project began in late 2025 and is anticipated to be complete by early 2027.